ibm-cloud-docs/Cloudant/cli/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cloudantfull}} CLI.

+## Version 0.2.17
+{: #cli-0217}

+Version `0.2.17` of CLI was released on 21 Sep 2026.

+- Updated to Go version: `1.27.0`.
+- Upgraded to {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.10.18`.
+- Updated dependencies.
+- Updated documentation.

 ## Version 0.2.16
 {: #cli-0216}

+This is a deprecated version upgrade to the latest release.
+{: deprecated}

 Version `0.2.16` of CLI was released on 21 Aug 2026.